ErikEngerd/kubedock-dns/README.md

 # Conceptual solution

-Each pod used by kubedock to simulate a docker 'run', annotations are defined to define the hostname and network that the pod belongs to.
+In each pod used by kubedock to simulate a docker 'run', annotations are defined to define the hostname and network that the pod belongs to.
 For instance

 ```